RenixPi/RenixPi/README.md

 ### Wireless

-Remove the SD Card and connect so it shows up as an external drive.
-In the base directory, rename `wpa_supplicant.txt` to `wpa_supplicant.conf` and change the SSID and wifi password.
+In the base directory of the SD card, rename `wpa_supplicant.txt` to `wpa_supplicant.conf` and change the SSID and wifi password.

 ### SSH